hubert-pro/hubert-pro/README.md

 - 👋 Hi, I’m @hubert-pro
-- 👀 I’m interested in ...ethical hacking online
+- 👀 I’m interested in ...ethical hacking online and website building
-- 🌱 I’m currently learning ... computer science
+- 🌱 I’m currently learning anything related to technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ... niyohubert1@gmail.com

 <!---